About

 Submissions

 We’re always looking for new contributors.
 If you’re interested in writing for us, please send a short summary of your piece to submissions@asteriskmag.com.
-We are currently commissioning for Issue 15: Work.
+We are currently commissioning for our Summer 2026 issue (Work) and Fall 2026 issue (Family).

 Contact